Say It Like You Mean It

-Say It Like You Mean It is the debut studio album by American rock band The Starting Line, following their debut EP With Hopes of Starting Over....
+Say It Like You Mean It is the debut studio album by American rock band the Starting Line, following their debut EP With Hopes of Starting Over....
+It was released on July 16, 2002.

 Background

 Guitarist Matt Watts and drummer Mike Golla met while at a mutual friend's band practice.
 They formed their own band and started searching for a vocalist.
 The pair looked through AOL's member directory and emailed a number of people.
 They came across Kenny Vasoli, and subsequently met him while he was playing with his own band.
 He was drafted into Watts and Golla's band, which broke up after a week.
-The members remained in contact, and formed The Starting Line in mid-1999 under the name Sunday Drive.
+The members remained in contact, and formed the Starting Line in mid-1999 under the name Sunday Drive.
 Drummer Tom Gryskiewitz was brought into the fold after him and Watts met at a restaurant.
 Golla subsequently moved to guitar.
 They wrote material in their practice space and tracked demos.
 They started gaining publicity with the aid of AOL and MP3.com.
 Independent label We the People Records became aware of the band's demos and signed them in mid-2000.
+Watts said they wanted to go with Drive-Thru Records, which was their dream label.

 The band recorded an album's worth of material with producer Chris Badami, which was due for release in early 2001.
-However, it wasn't released due to the intervention of independent label Drive-Thru Records, who saw the band's commercial potential.
+However, it wasn't released due to the intervention of Drive-Thru Records, who saw the band's commercial potential.
 We the People Records, who had ties with Drive-Thru, had arranged a showcase for the label's founders Stefanie and Richard Reines.
 The pair were impressed with the band, but thought the songs lacked choruses.
 The band went away and reworked the material, before signing to Drive-Thru in April 2001.
 At the time, Vasoli was in high school and Watts was in college.
 With help from a guidance counsellor, Vasoli graduated early, finishing his last high school year and two semesters at community college.
 The band changed their name to the Starting Line following threats from a Missouri-based act also called Sunday Drive.
 The band released the With Hopes of Starting Over...
 EP in July.
 Following this, the band became a full-time touring act.
 As a proposed September 2001 tour with Finch and the Movielife was cancelled following the September 11 attacks, they took October 2001 off to write more songs for their forthcoming debut.